Ernst Wilhelm Bohle: Nazi career

+The Auslands-Organisation (AO) grew rapidly under Bohle's leadership, going from 3,350 members in 1933 to 52,648 in 1939.
+Bohle provided intelligence from abroad, but most of the information was merely taken from local newspapers and was of little value.
+The Reichsführer-SS, Heinrich Himmler, whose knowledge of the world outside of Germany was very superficial and shallow, greatly valued the reports that Bohle sent him.
+The AO worked closely with the Abwehr in recruiting spies for Germany, mostly in the Netherlands, Argentina, Chile and Switzerland.
+The Swiss economy was very closely integrated with the German economy, and for this reason the Swiss government tolerated the AO's activities in Switzerland until well into World War Two.
+One country where the AO did not recruit spies was the United States as it sought to discourage the German American Bund from recruiting spies under the grounds that the Bund members were not competent enough to serve as spies.

 From 12 November 1933 till the end of Nazi Germany in 1945, Bohle was a member of the Reichstag for electoral constituency 31 (Württemberg) and from December 1937 to May 1945 he was a State Secretary in the Reichsministry of Foreign Affairs.
 Because of his British heritage, Bohle was reported to be Hitler's choice to become the future Gauleiter of Britain.
 His influence at the Foreign Office was greatly exaggerated, to the extent that Bohle was mentioned in the foreign press as a likely successor to Reichsminister Joachim von Ribbentrop.
 He was also a confidant and on the staff of Rudolf Hess, the Deputy Führer until Hess' failed peace-mission to Great Britain in May 1941.